dao-xyz/peerbit-getting-started/getting-started.md

 ```

-This database will do anything, it just supports to be opened and closed
+This database can't do anything as of now.
+It just supports to be opened and closed.

 Creating a new database from the definition
 ```typescript